Transportation

 New Terminal C & Parking Structure

-IDS Group, Inc. was the structural engineer of record for the new terminal expansion and new parking structure at John Wayne Airport.
-IDS worked closely with the architects of record on the $400 Million expansion which included the addition of over 300,000 SF of space to the existing terminal and the construction of a 2,200-car parking structure.
+IDS Group, Inc. served as the structural engineer of record for the $400 million terminal expansion and new parking structure at John Wayne Airport.
+The project included the addition of over 300,000 square feet of new terminal space and construction of a 2,200-car parking facility.
+IDS worked closely with the architects of record to ensure structural integrity and seamless integration within the existing airport infrastructure.

 SERVICES PROVIDED: